open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 dictionaries, and related data that can be referred to by future stream requests.
 Stream requests are encoded and decoded sequentially by both components, allowing them to maintain correct state--which limits how much data each stream can handle.
-Increasing the number of Exporter streams improves throughput, but each stream has some overhead, so fewer streams are generally better for compression results.
+Increasing the number of exporter streams improves throughput, but each stream has some overhead, so fewer streams are generally better for compression results.

 OTel-Arrow streams are gRPC streams, which map onto HTTP/2 streams.
 Stream lifetime is determined by a number of factors, including limits negotiated by intermediate load balancers.
-For its part, the OTel-Arrow Exporter supports a maximum stream lifetime configuration, which will cause it to automatically restart streams on an interval.
+For its part, the OTel-Arrow exporter supports a maximum stream lifetime configuration, which will cause it to automatically restart streams on an interval.
 Compression improves with longer stream lifetimes, but with diminishing returns.

-The OTel-Arrow Exporter uses the Collector’s built-in configuration mechanisms for gRPC-based exporters (e.g., endpoint, headers, TLS) and it uses the Collector’s standard exporter supports, including queue, retry, and timeout behaviors.
+The OTel-Arrow exporter uses the Collector’s built-in configuration mechanisms for gRPC-based exporters (e.g., endpoint, headers, TLS) and it uses the Collector’s standard exporter supports, including queue, retry, and timeout behaviors.
 Because they have so much in common including endpoint configuration,